-The initial phase shall consist of the temporary construction BMPs to minimize potential for erosion and sediment transfer while mobilizing and preparing the Site for construction activities.
+The initial phase shall consist of applying for and receiving the CDPS General Permit as well as construction/installation of temporary control measures to minimize potential for erosion and sediment transfer while mobilizing and preparing the site for construction activities.
+The operator shall minimize site disturbance by minimizing the extent of grading and clearing to effectively reduce sediment yield.
 The operator shall complete the anticipated initial phase sequencing as follows: